 Sustainability is founded on four inter-dependent pillars: social, economic, environmental and cultural.
 It cannot be reduced to environmental preservation.
 Moreover, sustainability intends to satisfy the needs of present generations without compromising those of future generations.
 Therefore, an initiative is sustainable when: economically viable, respectful of the social and cultural rights of people and preserving the environment, all without compromising future generations’ welfare.

 Sustainable Pangea focuses on the SSE initiatives that implement a sustainable, fair, redistributive, inclusive, participative and autonomous development.
-They are mostly lead by local communities and social entrepreneurs who create positive social change, based on principles such as equality, solidarity, inclusion and respect for diversity.
+They are mostly led by local communities and social entrepreneurs who create positive social change, based on principles such as equality, solidarity, inclusion and respect for diversity.

 We work within four categories: organic agriculture, solidarity finance, community-based tourism and fair trade.
-Finally, we also include private enterprises that don’t focus exclusively on profits and are committed to the above principles: social enterprises.

 For further information about the concepts and activities of the SSE you can visit the website Socioeco.org.